shawon-analyst/Bank-Loan-Data-Analysis/README.md

-# 🏦 Bank Loan Data Analysis Dashboard
+# 🏦 Bank Loan Data Analysis

 ## 📌 Project Overview
 This project provides a comprehensive analysis of bank lending data to uncover key insights regarding loan distribution, borrower demographics, and financial risk patterns.
 Using **Python** and interactive visualization libraries like **Plotly**, I have developed a dashboard that identifies the primary drivers of loan applications and the stability of the customer base.